About the Project

 This project is one of the 2020 WISE Awards finalists.

-Dɛngbɛ Bide means “Two Rabbits” in Baka, and we bring both “rabbits” within children’s reach.
+Dɛngbɛ Bide means “Two Rabbits” in Baka, and both “rabbits” are brought within children’s reach.
 Dɛngbɛ Bide is co-implemented by US-based nonprofit Two Rabbits and Cameroon-based nonprofit ASTRADHE.
-Our method has three pillars.
-First, we engage community members to create songs, stories, and games in the Baka language.
-Second, we record our curriculum onto crank- and solar-powered mp3 players.
-Third, we train local youth to serve as teachers, using the recordings to bring learning to life despite their own low literacy levels.
+Their method has three pillars.
+First, they engage community members to create songs, stories, and games in the Baka language.
+Second, they record our curriculum onto crank- and solar-powered mp3 players.
+Third, they train local youth to serve as teachers, using the recordings to bring learning to life despite their own low literacy levels.